Bohan Zhao

 I am an AHA postdoctoral fellow in the lab of Li Ye at Scripps Research/HHMI.
 My research focuses on how adipose tissue communicates with the brain to regulate metabolism and behavior, with a particular emphasis on the role of adipose sensation in behavioral and mental disorders.
 Using in vivo whole-brain activity recording, viral-genetic tracing, and whole-brain clearing, I aim to map the neural circuits mediating brain-body interactions in metabolic homeostasis and investigate how their dysfunction contributes to metabolic and mood disorders.

-Outside the lab, I enjoy exploring new hiking trails, teaching myself electric guitar, and contemplating big questions in neuroscience, psychology, and philosophy.
+Outside the lab, I enjoy exploring new hiking trails, rock climbing, teaching myself electric guitar, and contemplating big questions in neuroscience, psychology, and philosophy.

 Research